udoprog/musli/README.md

-If a mode is not specified, an implementation will apply to all modes (`M`), if at least one mode is specified it will be implemented for all modes which are present in a model and [`DefaultMode`].
-This way, an encoding which uses `DefaultMode` which is the default mode should always work.
+If a mode is not specified, an implementation will apply to all modes (`M`), if at least one mode is specified it will be implemented for all modes which are present in a model and [`Binary`].
+This way, an encoding which uses `Binary` which is the default mode should always work.

 For more information on how to configure modes, see [`derives`].